ElizabethBrooks/NFCDSWorkshop_BioinformaticsPipelineDataAnalysis/_episodes/02-DataCollectionPreparation.md

 > ~~~
 > {: .language-bash}
 >
-> Note that you can also use the FastQC application to view the quality of transcript data using a user interface.
+> Be aware that you can also use the FastQC application to view the quality of transcript data using a user interface.
 {: .challenge}